Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 }
 ```

-After Raet Visma calculated and generated the custom field, changes will have to be made to the code to accomodate the new field.
+After Visma.Net HRM calculated and generated the custom field, changes will have to be made to the code to accomodate the new field.

 1. Currently, a lookup table is created based on the _'employeeid'_.
 This will have to be changed according to the customer implementation.